jumorroni/XP-Anagram-Detection/NOTES.md

 "Buckethead" is an anagram of "DeathCubeK"

 DOMAIN:
+- Function that return true(if anagram) ou false(if isn't anagram)
+- Anagram is a string
+- It is an anagram if rearranging the letters, produce a new one

 POMODORO 1: Driver: Juliana
 - Create project ✅
-- Make DOMAIN
+- Make DOMAIN ✅
-- Understand the problem
+- Understand the problem ✅

+- Create test "Should return true if there is a string" ✅
+- Make test fail ✅
+- Create prod code ✅
+- Make test pass ✅
+- Commit